-298. This CBA shall be in effect from July 1, 202219, through and inclusive of June 30, 202422.
+298. This CBA shall be in effect from July 1, 2022, through and inclusive of June 30, 2024.

-N WITNESS HEREOF, the parties hereto have executed this CBA this day of, 20 22 19.
-For The San Francisco Municipal Transportation Agency FOR THE UNION Jeffrey P. Tumlin Director of Transportation Roger Marenco President, TWU Local 250-A Kimberly W. Ackerman Chief People Officer Michael Dennis Secretary Treasurer, TWU Loca al 250-A APPROVED AS TO FORM: DAVID CHIU, CITY ATTORNEY Jonathan C. Rolnick Chief Labor Attorney
+N WITNESS HEREOF, the parties hereto have executed this CBA this day f, 2022.
+For The San Francisco Municipal Transportation Agency FOR THE UNION Jeffrey P. Tumlin Director of Transportation Roger Marenco President, TWU Local 250-A Kimberly W. Ackerman Chief People Officer Michael Dennis Secretary Treasurer, TWU Local 250-A APPROVED AS TO FORM: DAVID CHIU, CITY ATTORNEY Jonathan C. Rolnick Chief Labor Attorney